 This is one of the easiest recipes for turkey breast without brining you'll find.
 You won't have to worry about dry turkey meat because the garlic herb butter along with the juices from the turkey will keep the meat tender and moist.

-A slow cooker boneless turkey breast is perfect for a party of up to 8 people and it goes great with all of your holiday side dishes like scalloped potatoes, green chili corn casserole and sweet potato casserole.
+A slow cooker boneless turkey breast is perfect for a party of up to 8 people and it goes great with all of your holiday side dishes like sweet potato casserole, cranberry sauce, scalloped potatoes, green chili corn casserole and bread stuffing with sausage.
 If you have leftovers, use them to make a big pot of turkey gumbo.

 What you need